Transformational Coaching for

 The majority of the coaching session would be less prescriptive and more exploratory, brainstorming ideas and strategies together and coming up with a couple that the client feels good about pursuing.
 This also helps develop a leader who is open-minded, exploratory, and empathetic: one who is open to two-way communication: receiving input and ideas from team members and building on those ideas.
 Sounds like a better recipe for success to me!

 The moral of the story is: our primal needs have not changed much since we were babies!
 We, as human beings, usually desire support, understanding, and some level of autonomy from others — rather than authority and being imposed upon!

 Coaching is about collaborating, and not fixing, a client.
 It is about helping the client discover their own solution by providing them unconditional security and non-judgment.
 A coach is allowed to have their opinion, for sure, but they should also be ready to be totally wrong.
-Demonstrating this openness and vulnerability as a coach is the surefire way of helping develop a truly effective leader for the modern day.
+Demonstrating this openness and vulnerability as a coach is perhaps one of the most difficult things a coach can master.
+But, it is the surefire way of helping develop a truly effective leader for the modern day.

 If you believe in the collaborative leadership coaching style and would like to learn more, visit CultureCounts.io and explore what we do, and then get in touch!

 A Word from Sam Basu, Our Founder

 “I’m an MBA, Certified Career Consultant and a Transformational Coach in NYC.
 After working several years in a Senior role with a big consulting firm, I realized I was unfulfilled, despite the cushy salary and perks.
 I decided to start my own communications consulting and career coaching company in NYC about 2 years ago.
 Thanks to God and hard work, I’ve been lucky enough to be able to scale this business to 7-figures in a short time!